 This trail is definitely my favorite as it tightly weaves through the lush riverside greens and makes you feel as if you’re not in the city.
-There’s not as many ‘views’ as North Bank Trail but the tunnels of green more than make up for it.
+There are not as many ‘views’ as North Bank Trail, but the tunnels of green more than make up for it.

 The trail runs about 3 miles and loops back to North Bank Trail on the other end via Belle Isle.
 Or you can enter in the middle via the Reedy Creek Parking Lot.

-If you park at Reedy Creek you can also check out another 3 mile loop on the other side of the Riverside Dr, Forest Hill Park Trail Loop.
+If you park at Reedy Creek, you can also check out another 3-mile loop on the other side of Riverside Dr, Forest Hill Park Trail Loop.

 Forest Hill Park Trail Loop

-This Richmond trail is pretty tough with a lot of climbs and can be pretty difficult.
-But if you’re trying to get a ‘mountain’ hike without actually going to the mountains, this is right up your alley.
+This Richmond trail is pretty tough, with many climbs, and can be pretty difficult.
+But this is right up your alley if you’re trying to get a ‘mountain’ hike without actually going to the mountains.

-The trail loop itself is about 3 miles and can be a little confusing to follow your first time out.
-It’s best to think of the loop as a circle and to always use the outer most trail when given a choice.
+The trail loop is about 3 miles, and it can be a little confusing to follow your first time out.
+It’s best to think of the loop as a circle and always to use the outermost trail when given a choice.
 But make sure to check the map board before jumping in.

 You can also hike on a paved trail around the lake.
 It offers some really pretty views in the spring.

-If you’re out on a Thursday evening, between 4 and 7pm, you should check out the South Of The James Farmer’s Market.
-It’s an awesome open air local market with a bunch of good food and vendors.
+You should check out the South Of The James Farmer’s Market if you’re out on a Thursday evening between 4 and 7 pm.
+It’s an awesome open-air local market with a bunch of good food and vendors.

-You’ll use a section of Belle Isle if you wanted to connect Buttermilk with North Bank, but it’s also possible to complete a decent loop without including those trails.
+You’ll use a section of Belle Isle if you want to connect Buttermilk with North Bank, but it’s also possible to complete a decent loop without including those trails.

-You can also get off the main hard packed trail and up into the center of Belle Isle using a confusing set of single track trails.
-I say confusing because they seem to be laid out like a spider-web.
-But you need worry about getting lost because it’s a pretty small network and will all lead out back to the main loop eventually.
+You can also get off the main hard-packed trail and up into the center of Belle Isle using a confusing set of single-track trails.
+I say confusing because they seem to be laid out like a spider web.
+But you don’t really need to worry about getting lost because it’s a pretty small network and will all lead out back to the main loop eventually.

 “Poop Loop” (Ancarrow’s Landing)

-I’ve only run this a few times a while back so I’ll need to check it out again soon and update this further.
-But this section is super popular with bikers and runners, even though it holds true to it’s name, since it’s close to the city’s waste water treatment plant.
+I’ve only run this a few times, so I’ll need to check it out again soon and update this further.
+But this section is super popular with bikers and runners, even though it holds true to its name since it’s close to the city’s wastewater treatment plant.

 Dogwood Dell Loop Mountain Bike Trail

-Love this little simple loop.
-It’s not as busy as some of the other Richmond trails and it’s super easy for me to get to.
+I love this little simple loop.
+It’s not as busy as some of the other Richmond trails, and it’s super easy for me to get to.
 Especially on shorter trail days.

-Just a straight shot down down Belvidere to Pump House Park and park in front of the actual Pump House.
-The loop itself is about a mile but you can add in the Carillon or Byrd Park exploration if you like.
+Just a straight shot down Belvidere to Pump House Park and park in front of the actual Pump House.
+The loop is about a mile, but you can add in the Carillon or Byrd Park exploration if you like.

-There’s a few climbs here and it’s only one way so if you’re hiking/walking/running, keep an eye out or for bikers coming up behind you.
+There are a few climbs here, and it’s only one way, so if you’re hiking/walking/running, keep an eye out or for bikers coming up behind you.

 James River Pipeline Trail

-Almost did not include this because I wouldn’t consider it a classic trail.
-But it’s a pretty cool experience, has great views and can be tied into the Canal Walk or combined with Belle Isle and the trifecta loops.
+I almost did not include this because I wouldn’t consider it a classic trail.
+But it’s a pretty cool experience, has great views, and can be tied into the Canal Walk or be combined with Belle Isle and the trifecta loops.

-You can park pretty close to it just past Casa Del Barcos on the Canal Walk but that parking can get pretty tight.
-You’re better off parking at the Belle Isle Parking Lot then walking down Brown’s Island to the Canal Walk area then past that to the big flood wall.
-You’ll see a trailhead then a short ladder climb down to the pipeline.
+You can park close to it just past Casa Del Barco on the Canal Walk, but that parking can get tight.
+You’re better off parking at the Belle Isle Parking Lot, then walking down Brown’s Island to the Canal Walk area, then past that to the big flood wall.
+You’ll see a trailhead, then a short ladder climb down to the pipeline.

 Hiking Trails Pretty Close to Richmond VA